We all know real life isn’t like the movies. The stakes are higher, and the consequences much more severe.

 You’ve ended the life of someone who threatened you, your family or your home.
 After the shooting stops and the smoke clears, there is a lifeless body lying in front of you…

 In a split second, you saved lives — but you also took one…

 So now what?
 Will you be charged with involuntary manslaughter?
 Second-degree murder?
 Reckless endangerment?
 The list of criminal charges that could be brought against you is a long one…

 Even though it was your house and your family … this is where you’re at now.

-The first 48 hours after any self-defense shooting will very likely determine whether you get to stay home or take up a new residence in the local jail.
+The first 48 hours after any self-defense shooting will very likely determine whether you get to stay home or go to jail.